What is stimming?

 The exact causes of stimming are still unknown.
 There are a variety of emotions that can trigger stimming.
 Children with autism can stim when they are excited or happy.
 Boredom, fear, stress and anxiety can also trigger stimming.
 The intensity and type of stimming can vary from individual to individual.
 For some, the behaviours may be mild and occasional, while others may engage in stimming more frequently.

 Some experts are of the opinion that stimming can be a way to stimulate the sensory system when there is a lack of adequate sensory input.
-Others suggest that people with autism may use stimming as a diversionary tactic for relaxation when they are overwhelmed.
+Others suggest that autism stimming behaviors may be a diversionary tactic for relaxation when individuals on the spectrum get overwhelmed overwhelmed.

 Stimming can involve all the senses including visual, auditory, balance and movement, touch, smell and taste.
 Here are some of the common types of stimming:

 Staring at spinning objects.

 Gazing at objects such as screen savers ceiling fans.